 Can I afford to make or purchase the correct habitat (enclosure) for my reptile?

-If you see signs of illness in your reptile, you should have it examined by a veterinarian right away.
-Waiting to see if things get better, or treating with over-the-counter medications, especially those sold at pet stores, only delays proper assessment, accurate diagnosis, and timely implementation of treatment.
-In addition, delayed treatment often results in expensive veterinary bills and perhaps the needless death of a pet reptile.
+If you see signs of illness in your reptile, you should have them examined by a veterinarian immediately.
+Waiting to see if things get better, or treating with over-the-counter medications, especially those sold at pet stores, only delays proper assessment, accurate diagnosis, and timely implementation of effective treatment.
+In addition, delayed treatment often results in increased costs for medical care and sometimes the needless death of a pet reptile.
 Veterinarians can do many things to help treat sick reptiles, but early intervention is critical.

 What is involved in the first veterinary visit for a reptile?

-Unlike most other pets, reptiles do not always defecate regularly, and it is impossible to get a pet reptile to defecate on command (although many will give you an unwelcome sample if angered!).
-Unless the fecal sample is fresh, analyzing it will give little useful information.
+Unlike most other pets, reptiles do not always defecate regularly, and it is impossible to get a pet reptile to defecate on command (although many will give you an unwelcome sample if angered).
+Fecal analysis provides useful information only if the fecal sample is fresh.
 Occasionally, your veterinarian may perform a colonic wash, similar to an enema, to obtain a diagnostic sample to accurately check for internal parasites.
-Most often, your veterinarian will have you bring in a fecal sample after the pet’s first defection at home.
+Most often, your veterinarian will ask you to bring in a fecal sample after the pet’s first defection at home.